TRANSFERABLE AND QUANTITATIVE SKILLS 1 - 2017/8

 The learning and teaching methods include:

-2 hours of tutorials
+2 small-group mathematics tutorials

 Lectures will include discussion and interaction where appropriate.
 Course material will be provided on SurreyLearn, including calculational tools.